kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - Multiple AZ is for disaster recovery.
 Read Replicas (RDS) is for performance.
 - Scaling out (use ASG to add more instances) vs scaling up (more resources within an instance).
 - S3 and S3-IA are highly available.
+- Availability Zone names are unique per account and do not represent a specific set of physical resources.

 ### Bastions

 - A **bastion** is a special purpose server instance that is designed to be the primary access point from the Internet and acts as a proxy to your other EC2 instances.
-- Solves the problem of proliferating access points to your system and the number of EC2 instances grows.
+- Solves the problem of proliferating access points to your system as the number of EC2 instances grows.
 - Make a bastion highly available by putting one bastion in each AZ, then put both behind a NLB (which would share traffic between the two bastions).
-  - However, NLBs are expensive, so this strategy is best for Prod.
+  - NOTE: NLBs are expensive, so this strategy is best for Prod.
 - For a development environment, can get away with an ASG (instead of an NLB) and default to one bastion.
 If it goes down, ASG can spin up a new bastion in a different AZ.
-  - Drawback is that there will be downtime between bastion 1 going down and ASG spinning up bastion 2.
+  - Drawback is that there will be downtime between bastion 1 going down and the ASG spinning up bastion 2.

 ### On-Premise Strategies